Information Technology (IT) Coordinator Salary

 Popular Skills for Information Technology (IT) Coordinator

-Survey results imply that Information Technology Coordinators deploy a deep pool of skills on the job.
-Most notably, skills in Web Development, Help Desk / Desktop Support, Microsoft Access, and Project Management are correlated to pay that is above average, with boosts of 7 percent, 6 percent, 5 percent, and 5 percent, respectively.
-At the other end of the pay range are skills like Web Design, Help Desk / Desktop Support, and Windows Server 2012 R2.
-Those familiar with Help Desk / Desktop Support also tend to know Network Management / Administration and Windows Support.
-The majority of those who know Microsoft Office also know Windows Support.
+Information Technology Coordinators report using a deep pool of skills on the job.
+Most notably, skills in Web Development, Help Desk / Desktop Support, Microsoft Access, and Project Management are correlated to pay that is above average, with boosts in pay of 5 percent.
+Skills that are correlated to lower pay, on the other hand, include Web Design, Help Desk / Desktop Support, and Windows Server 2012 R2.
+Those proficient in Help Desk / Desktop Support are, more often than not, also skilled in Network Management / Administration and Windows Support.
+It is often found that people who know Microsoft Office are also skilled in Windows Support.

 Pay by Experience Level for Information Technology (IT) Coordinator